Connect with others who understand.

 Anti-Seizure Medications

-Anti-seizure drugs are believed to help in cases of fibromyalgia by calming overactive nerves and reducing the transmission of pain signals.
-Common side effects of anticonvulsants include drowsiness and depression.
+Although seizures are not a common symptom of fibromyalgia, some anti-seizure medications (also called anticonvulsants or antiepileptic drugs) can be effective in treating fibromyalgia.
+Anti-seizure drugs are believed to help by calming overactive nerves and reducing the transmission of pain signals.
+Common side effects of anticonvulsants include drowsiness and mood changes, such as depression.

 Pain Management Medications